 - The Nighttime Lights at Hogwarts Castle an impressive nightly display.
 However, crowds can be very large.
 Currently, a variation of the show Dark Arts at Hogwarts Castle has taken its place.

-- Hagrid’s Magical Creatures Motorbike Adventure is the big new attraction for 2019.
+- Hagrid’s Magical Creatures Motorbike Adventure was the big new attraction for 2019.
 This family coaster has fantastic feedback from those lucky to ride, but there continue to be various teething problems.

 The Lost Continent

 Not much of this land now remains and is now the least interesting area of the park.
-A significant part of the island was removed for the construction of the Wizarding World of Harry Potter.
-The stunt show The Eighth Voyage of Sinbad closed in September 2018 to further reduce the options.
 The Mystic Fountain remains the highlight of this otherwise pointless island.
 While there have been no announcements, expect The Lost Continent to be redeveloped soon.

 Poseidon’s Fury is the only remaining genuine attraction.
-However, it is possibly the worse attraction in Universal & you should keep away!
+However, it is possibly the worse attraction in Universal, and you should keep away!

 Seuss Landing is the one area at Islands of Adventure where small children will find plenty of attractions to enjoy.